dpep/berater_rb/README.md

 ## Testing
-Berater has a few tools to make testing easier.
-And it plays nicely with [Timecop](https://github.com/travisjeffery/timecop).
+Berater has a few tools to make testing easier, and it plays nicely with [Timecop](https://github.com/travisjeffery/timecop).

 ### test_mode
 Force all `.limit` calls to either pass or fail, without hitting Redis.
+Berater itself is extensively tested to ensure functionality - you're welcome to retest the library, but by and large your test suite should bypass the internals and explicitly test pass/fail behavior using `Berater.test_mode`.
+This will improve test performance and stability.

 ```ruby
 require 'berater/test_mode'